markshapiro/react-dynamic-content/README.md

 ## Providing custom drag initiator

-if you want your own way to start dragging elements (long click, swipe, double click, drag by handle element ...) you should provide implementation of `confirmElementDrag`:
+if you want your own way to start dragging elements (long click, swipe, double click, drag by handle element ...)<br/>you should provide implementation of `confirmElementDrag`:

 ```js
   /**